k9w/instructions/containerJail.md

 # useradd -m chrootedUser
 ```

-Write a shell script that echoes a sentense.
-Don't bother setting the
+As a regular user (not the chrootedUser), write a shell script that
-file owner.
-Just turn on the execute bit for all users.
-We'll use this
+echoes a sentense.
+Don't bother setting the file owner.
+Just turn on
-script later.
+the execute bit for all users.
+We'll use this script later.

 ```
 $ cd